AwesomeAru/Parkinson-s-Disease-Detection/README.md

 - Status = 1 i.e. has Parkinsons or
 - Status = 0 i.e. does not have Parkinsons

+The model acchieved 81.63% mean absolute error on validation data

-The features considered here are :
+The features considered by the model are :
 - Average, Max and Min vocal fundamental frequency
 - Several measures of variation in fundamental frequency
 - Several measures of variation in amplitude